LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: Related Work

 \subsection{Reinforcement Learning in dLLMs}

 Recent advances in dLLMs leverage RL for step-wise denoising.
-Beyond early masked SFT and policy optimization~\cite{d1, diffucoder}, research has shifted toward trajectory-level optimization, including trace-aware RL~\cite{trace_rl}, step-aligned scheduling~\cite{mdpo}, and outcome-driven reasoning~\cite{dcolt}.
-Recent refinements further incorporate accuracy-aware signals~\cite{diffpo} or joint control-variable optimization~\cite{co-grpo}.
+Beyond early masked SFT and policy optimization~\cite{d1, diffucoder}, research has shifted toward trajectory-level optimization, including step-aligned scheduling~\cite{mdpo}, trace-aware RL~\cite{trace_rl,dirl}.
 Despite these gains, existing frameworks prioritize generation quality and relegate parallelism to a mere inference-time adjustment.
 LightningRL addresses this gap by treating parallelism as a first-class training objective, employing multi-objective RL to jointly optimize speed and accuracy.
 Decoupled and anchored regularization adopted by LightningRL stabilizes multi-objective training against sparse-reward instability.